 Abort.

-This first approximation only prints the term it found, or better the first intance of the given term.
+This first approximation only prints the term it found, or better the first instance of the given term.

 Now lets focus on copy.
 An excerpt: